 -Joseph Heller, Catch-22

 Here's another Catch-22: the more we draw attention to overblown media panics, the more effective they are; we play right into them.
 Yet, saying nothing allows their false premises and conclusions to go unchallenged.
 It's maddening isn't it?
-And it applies to more than media panics.
-In fact, I call it the Honey Boo Boo problem.
-If any of you can think of a way out of that nasty Catch-22, do please share in the comments.
+Donald Trump rode that fascinating, nasty Catch-22 right into the Oval Office.
+If any of you can think of a way out of that, do please share in the comments.
 I'm all eyes!